stalk-calvin/Java-Algorithms/src/main/java/org/calvin/LinkedList/README.md

 Reverse a singly linked list.

+## SlidingWindowMaximum

+Given an array nums, there is a sliding window of size k which is moving from the very left of the array to the very right.
+You can only see the k numbers in the window.
+Each time the sliding window moves right by one position.

+## Sliding Maximum Product

+Design a data structure to calculate the moving product of all elements in a sliding window of size k.

+*All methods should work in O(1) time.

 ## Sort List

 Sort a linked list in O(n log n) time using constant space complexity.